Shaping law and policy through real-world research and strong values.

 The study of BSc Criminology and Sociology is approached from an interdisciplinary social science perspective.
 On this programme of study students will explore different areas of the Criminal Justice System and debate crime and its causes.
 Students will also examine a range of social problems and inequalities whilst considering the social forces that affect individuals and impact on their behaviour.

-For BSc Criminology and Sociology, or BSc Criminology and Psychology enquiries please contact the admisisons tutor, Dr Mastoureh Fathi.
+For BSc Criminology and Sociology, or BSc Criminology and Psychology enquiries please contact our admissions tutor, Dr Mastoureh Fathi.

 Postgraduate Study (Taught and by Research)

-The School of Law offers the following Postgraduate degrees.
+The Department of Law and Criminology offers the following Postgraduate degrees.
 For more information please click here.

 - MSc Forensic Psychology